Azure Route Server frequently asked questions (FAQ)

-Can I associate a User Defined Route (UDR) to the RouteServerSubnet?
+Can I associate a UDR to the RouteServerSubnet?

-No, Azure Route Server doesn't support configuring a UDR on the RouteServerSubnet.
-It should be noted that Azure Route Server doesn't route any data traffic between network virtual appliances (NVAs) and virtual machines (VMs).
+No, Azure Route Server doesn't support configuring a user defined route (UDR) on the RouteServerSubnet.
+Azure Route Server doesn't route any data traffic between network virtual appliances (NVAs) and virtual machines (VMs).

 No, Azure Route Server doesn't support NSG association to the RouteServerSubnet.